ishaq60/wicketmart/README.md

 ![CricketMart Home](https://i.ibb.co/tTJNVC4Z/Home.png)

 CricketMart is a full-featured **e-commerce platform** for cricket products, offering two user modes: **Normal Users** and **Admin Users**.
-It is built with a modern stack including **Next.js, React, MongoDB, Redux, Tailwind CSS, ShadCN UI, NextAuth, Express.js**, and more.
+It is built with a modern stack including **Next.js, React,Redux,MongoDB,express js Tailwind CSS, ShadCN UI, NextAuth,**, and more.

 ---